-We are proud to have our very own RotaKids here at Abbey school, who will work closely with Darlington Rotarian Angela Stephenson and our very own Mrs Folkes to support fundraising and community based projects across the year.
+We are proud to continue to have RotaKids here at Abbey school, who will work closely with Darlington Rotarians Nigel Little and Angela Stephenson and Mrs Folkes to support fundraising and community based projects across the year.

 Why have RotaKids at Abbey?